Physiological Role

 When HOMA-IR falls in the elevated zone, the pancreas produces more insulin than necessary to maintain blood glucose.
 This compensatory hyperinsulinemia is an early signal.
 It often precedes any detectable abnormality in fasting glucose or HbA1c by several years.

 A very high HOMA-IR indicates marked tissue resistance to insulin.
 The pancreas operates under increased load to maintain glucose homeostasis.
-Cohort studies associate this state with increased cardiovascular and hepatic risk.
+Cohort studies associate this state with increased cardiovascular risk.

 The value of HOMA-IR lies in its ability to reveal a drift before conventional markers.
 By combining insulin and glucose, it reveals an imbalance that neither shows alone.
 Longitudinal monitoring of this index provides a nuanced reading of metabolic health evolution.